| Law | Symbolic Representation | Definition |

 are concurrent if

-- angle betwezen two lines having slopes
+- angle between two lines having selopes

 , from to going counter clockwise(arrow strikes )